-If you’re running a coworking space, then, you can look ahead with optimism — and not even to the far future.
-Lockdown measures are being lifted in many places, and the remaining months of 2020 can be very rewarding if you know how to market your workspace effectively.
+If you’re running a coworking space, then, you can look ahead with optimism—and not even to the far future.
+Lockdown measures are being lifted in many places, and the remaining months of 2021 can be very rewarding if you know how to market your workspace effectively.

 Even now that things are opening up again, people remain wary of unnecessary excursions, so it’s a good idea to make it as easy as possible for people to learn about what your coworking space has to offer.
 That’s where the value of a virtual tour becomes clear.
-By recording a walk around that space — ideally with a 360-degree camera, though you can use a phone — you can allow people who might be interested to get an idea of what it’s like to traverse it.
+By recording a walk around that space—ideally with a 360-degree camera, though you can use a phone and then create a video with Visme or Renderforest — you can allow people who might be interested to get an idea of what it’s like to traverse it.

 You don’t need to stop at showing standard footage.
-You can throw in tags to make it clearer what people are looking at and provide some additional context, and even provide a voiceover roughly in line with what you’d offer someone who visited in person.
+You can throw in tags to make it clearer what people are looking at and provide some additional context, and even provide a voiceover using realistic text to speech software roughly in line with what you’d offer someone who visited in person.
 The more you can do to replicate that in-person experience, the more effective your virtual tour will be.

 It’s likely, for instance, that you have multiple areas serving distinct purposes: a computer area, an eating area, a social area, a meeting room, etc. If so, you can provide a more in-depth tour for each of those areas (explaining how your booking system works, for example).
 If you can go into some detail about why certain choices were made (why you picked a particular color for a room, or why you arranged desks in a particular way) then it can make it clear to anyone watching that you take the quality of your space seriously.